peteroupc/html3dutil/doc/H3DU.Math.md

 to the <code>lookingAt</code> point.</ul>

 This method is designed for use in a <a href="tutorial-glmath.md">right-handed coordinate system</a>
-(the "camera" will point away from the Z axis).
+(the Z axis's direction will be from the "camera" to the point looked at).
 To adjust the result of this method for a left-handed system, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8,
-10, 12, and 14); doing so will point the "camera" toward the Z axis.
+10, 12, and 14); the Z axis's direction will thus be from the point looked at to the "camera".

 #### Parameters